iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___6.0.3/report.md

 > All I wanted to do is use the Parcelbox finder.
 But no, you have to register, putting all your details in - and there's not even a postcode search function for your address.
 You shouldn't have to register unless you want to actually buy something.<br> :date: __2020-12-14 12:07:49__

-> Don't like the fact that they upsell their more expensive delivery options.
-By default, on packages, the standard 1st and 2nd class options are hidden by default - you have to specifically tick a box to show them as options.
-There's then a jumbled mess of 6 or 7 postage methods.
-All very confusing!<br> :date: __2020-12-12 23:43:53__

-> In a word, clunky.
-The app needs to automatically populate the sender address and store card details for payment.
-It's really slow to use having to enter this info for every item I send.
-I'm logged in so should not need to re-enter this info.<br> :date: __2020-12-12 19:44:36__

-> Can no longer rename tracked items after last update.<br> :date: __2020-12-09 13:45:17__

-> Alerts for signed for parcels cone in 24hrs after delivery, doesn't help if yo don't get a card to tell you it's at a neighbours<br> :date: __2020-12-08 16:09:31__

-> Rubbish, Rubbish, Rubbish<br> :date: __2020-11-24 16:56:31__

 #### 1-star reviews